raulnq/Jal.Router/README.md

 }
 ```

-In order to achive that we need to use the class IRouter&lt;T&gt; where T will be the BrokeredMessage class.
+In order to achieve that we need to use the class IRouter&lt;T&gt; where T will be the BrokeredMessage class.
 The next step is use the method Route&lt;TContent&gt;> where TContent will be the object under the brokered message.
 ```
 public class Listener